2011 England riots: Injuries

 A burnt-out and vandalised car in Hackney with misspelt graffiti.
 Arsonists set fire to 12 cars during the riots.

 In London, between Monday afternoon and the early hours of Tuesday, 14 people were injured by rioters.

 These included a 75-year-old woman who suffered a broken hip in Hackney.

-In Barking, East London, 20-year-old Malaysian student Ashraf Haziq was beaten and then robbed twice by looters emptying his rucksack.
+In Barking, East London, 20-year-old Malaysian student Ashraf Haziq Rossli was beaten and then robbed twice by looters emptying his rucksack.
 Footage of the second mugging, which appears to show the second set of muggers pretend to help him then proceed to ransack his rucksack, was uploaded onto YouTube.
 He suffered a broken jaw, requiring surgery.
 On 2 March 2012, two men, John Kafunda of Ilford and Reece Donovan of Romford, were found guilty of the robbery of Rossli and also violent disorder by a jury at Wood Green Crown Court.
 The convictions were quashed by the Court of Appeal on 29 November 2012.

 In Chingford, East London, three police officers were hit by a car used as a getaway vehicle by a group who had looted the Aristocrat store on Chingford Mount Road.
 Two of the officers were seriously injured and taken to hospital.

 In total, 186 police officers were injured as well as 3 Police Community Support Officers.
 Five police dogs were also reported injured.

 Ten firefighters were injured as the London Fire Brigade dealt with over 100 serious fires caused by the disturbances.
 The LFB also reported that eight of its fire appliances had their windscreens smashed and that two fire cars were attacked.